Dept. of Experiential Education & Career Management

 - Proofread, proofread, proofread!
 Grammatical or spelling errors could wind up costing you the chance to interview.

 This is your contact information.
-It should include your name, address, phone number and email address.
+It should include your name, address, cell phone number and email address.
+There is no need to specify in the heading that the number that you are including is a cell phone (as opposed to a home or work phone).

-- Tip: Make sure your email address and answering machine message are professional, appropriate and current.
+- Tip: Make sure your email address and voicemail message are professional, appropriate and current.

 A professional summary can be thought of as a mini version of your cover letter.
 This is the ideal section to work some powerful keywords into the resume and is usually about three to five sentences in length.
 Refrain from using "I."